Daniel is driven to help American companies reach new potential by applying his 20 years of experience in manufacturing

 The word Kaizen is a noun.
-Kaizen in Japanese actually means "Improvement".
+In Japanese, Kaizen actually means "improvement."
 The philosophy of using Kaizen for business improvements began in the 1950s in Japan.
-This philosophy was one of many that was used to drive Japan from its poor econmic position after World War II.
+This philosophy was one of many that was used to drive Japan from its poor economic position after World War II.

 American groups had a big hand in introducing Kaizen to the business world in the 1950s as they were tasked with helping Japan improve its economic condition through management training and statistical control.
 One of the trainings used was Kaizen Eno Yon Dankai, which means "Improvement in Four Steps," and that is when Kaizen was born in Japan.